upenn/neuropsych/README.md

 ### Access to the BIT Wiki

-1. If you do not have a GitHub account create one here: https://github.com/signup
+1. Create your GitHub account (if you do not already have one): https://github.com/signup
-2. Follow the instructions to join the University of Pennsylvania GitHub Campus Program: https://github.seas.upenn.edu
+2. Follow these instructions to join the University of Pennsylvania GitHub Campus Program: https://github.seas.upenn.edu
 3. You should then be able to access the internal wiki: https://github.com/upenn/BIT/wiki